DanaKChilds/NBA-Python-Project/README.md

 ## Methodology

-The project collects NBA team statistics from 2000 to 2024, including offensive and defensive ratings, shooting efficiency, and team pace.
+The project collects NBA team statistics from the 2000 to 2024 seasons, including offensive and defensive ratings, shooting efficiency, and team pace.
 These features are used to train and evaluate predictive models for team success.
 Data preprocessing, visualization, and model performance comparisons are conducted within the notebook.

 ## Requirements